Roxanne Shante

-Lolita Shante Gooden (born March 8, 1970), better known by her stage name Roxanne Shante, is an American rapper.
-Born and raised in the Queensbridge Projects of Queens, New York City.
-Shante first gained attention through the Roxanne Wars and was part of the Juice Crew.
-The 2017 film, Roxanne Roxanne, is a dramatization of Shante's life.
+Lolita Shante Gooden (born March 8, 1969), better known by her stage name Roxanne Shante, is an American rapper.
+She first gained attention in 1984 through the Roxanne Wars, and was part of the Juice Crew.
+The 2017 film Roxanne Roxanne is a dramatization of Shante's life.

 Early life and career

-Shante was born March 8, 1970.
+Shante was born March 8, 1969, in Queens, New York.
 In 1984, she met Mr. Magic and Marley Marl outside the Queensbridge housing project.
 They discussed U.T.F.O., since the rap trio had failed to make an appearance at a concert.
-U.T.F.O. had recently released a single called "Hanging Out," which did not gain much critical acclaim; however, the B-side "Roxanne, Roxanne", about a woman who would not respond to their advances, became a hit.
+U.T.F.O. had recently released a single called "Hanging Out", which did not gain much critical acclaim; however, the B-side "Roxanne, Roxanne", about a woman who would not respond to their advances, became a hit.

 Shante, who was a member of the Juice Crew, was contracted to write a track in rebuttal to U.T.F.O.'s rap, posing as the Roxanne in the U.T.F.O. song.
 Marley Marl produced the song "Roxanne's Revenge" using the original beats from an instrumental version of "Roxanne, Roxanne".
-The track became an instant hit and made Shante, only 14 years old at the time, one of the first female MCs to become very popular.
-Following this, the "Roxanne Wars" started, and Shante continued to rap and started touring with her producer, the Real Roxanne.
+The track became an instant hit and made Shante, only 14 at the time, one of the first female MCs to become very popular.
+Then the "Roxanne Wars" started, and Shante continued to rap and started touring with her producer, Marley Marl.

 In 1985, Shante released a record together with rapper Sparky D, who had earlier released a diss track about her called "Sparky's Turn, Roxanne You're Through".
 The record called "Round One, Roxanne Shanté vs Sparky Dee" was released by Spin Records and included six tracks: the two original battle tracks ("Roxanne's Revenge" and "Sparky's Turn") as well as "Roxanne's Profile" by Shante, "Sparky's Profile" by Sparky D and a battle track, in which the two rappers freestyle and diss each other, in a censored and an uncensored version.
 Other hits included "Have a Nice Day" and "Go on Girl".

 In 1985, Shante battled Busy Bee Starski for the title of "best freestyle rapper" but lost due to improper judging.
 Judge Kurtis Blow later admitted to Shante that he did not vote for her because she was a girl.
 The ongoing battle with KRS-One hit its height when KRS-One claimed in his 1986 track "The Bridge Is Over" that Shante was nothing more than a sexual appendage to male rappers.

+In 1988 she rapped on the Rick James single Loosey's Rap.

-Shante released Bad Sister in 1989, The Bitch Is Back in 1992, and a greatest hits anthology in 1995.
+In 1989, Shante released Bad Sister, The Bitch Is Back in 1992, and a greatest hits anthology in 1995.
+In 1997 Roxanne was featured on Frankie Cutlass third single title "The Cypher Part III" which featured some of Marley Marl juice crew rappers, Big Daddy Kane, Big Markie and Craig G.